TrshPnda/trshpnda.github.io/_posts/Dawn2.md

 ![](https://raw.githubusercontent.com/TrshPnda/trshpnda.github.io/master/images/Dawn2-SEHEIPCONTROL.png)

-and as indicated by our 42s we have control of the instruction pointer, also double checking the DUMP output it looks like we only actually have 128 bytes to play with (78+8 in Hex = 128 Decimal, meaning our payload would only actually be 925 bytes) chalk it up to our yolo nature of our fuzzing... now to see if we can actually control the execution flow.
+and as indicated by our 42s we have control of the instruction pointer, also double checking the DUMP output it looks like we only actually have 128 bytes to play with (78+8 in Hex = 128 Decimal, meaning our payload is actually only 925 bytes) chalk it up to our yolo nature of our fuzzing... now to see if we can actually control the execution flow.

 Let's restart the server and search for a usuable module via ```!mona modules```